Burnett01/fs-capture/README.md

   <strong>Any other error will not be supressed and forwarded/thrown.</strong>

-  This is intentional due to the way of how a file/folder is processed.
+  This is intentional due to the way of how a file/folder is being processed.

-  Soon a custom error-handler ontop of Promises (or an option) will be added, to have the client catch that error.
+  Soon, a custom error-handler ontop of Promises (or an option) will be added, to have the client catch that error.

 * The ```sort``` option does only work in conjunction with the ```extension``` option,